abhi-mahule/shopify-mcp-server-node/README.md

 # Shopify MCP Server

-A Model Context Protocol server that provides tools for interacting with Shopify APIs.
+A Node.js implementation of a Model Context Protocol server built with TypeScript that provides tools for interacting with Shopify APIs.

 ## Features